rajeshm7910/mcp-server-from-openapi/README.md

 - Support for both SSE and streaming responses
 - Multiple client implementations (MCP and ADK)
 - Easy configuration through environment variables

+## Troubleshooting

+### ADK Streaming Mode Issues
+If you encounter issues with ADK agents in streaming mode:
+1. Verify you've replaced the `mcp_session_manager.py` file
+2. Check your Google API key is correctly set in the `.env` files
+3. Ensure you're using the latest version of ADK

 ## License